Am I eligible for internship credit?

 What makes Kendall’s internship program unique is that when an opportunity arises, you don’t have to wait for the beginning of the term.
 You can start an internship at anytime during the academic year or semester, even after the “drop and add” deadline.
 And you can apply the credit to future terms if necessary.
 Please see the Kendall Internship Coordinator for more information.

-Who can I contact at Kendall regarding the internship process and opportunities?
+Who can I contact at Kendall regarding the internship process?